Ground Lease Real Estate Agreement Explained

 Subordinated Ground Lease

 Ground leases are a common way for landowners to lease their land to developers.
-There are many different types of ground leases, but the most common is the subordinated ground lease.
+There are many different types of ground leases, but the most common is ground lease subordination.

 This is a type of lease in which the developer has first priority to purchase the land if it ever becomes available for sale.
 This is different from a standard ground lease, which gives the developer second priority.
 In a subordinated ground lease, the landlord retains the right to sell the property to someone else or develop it themselves, but the developer has the first opportunity to purchase it.